Meet the Families USA staff

 Policy Analyst

 Hazel Law performs policy research and analysis on issues across Families USA’s focus areas.
 Prior to joining Families USA, Law was a research and communications intern with Applied Policy.
 There, she assisted with research, editing, proofreading and formatting reports, and attended federal hearings for her team.
 She previously served as a contact tracer during the beginning of the COVID-19 pandemic with Partners in Health, connecting patients with resources and supporting those experiencing mental and physical hardships.
-Law holds a BA in Political Science from the University of Massachusetts, Amherst.
+Law holds a Bachelor of Arts in Political Science from the University of Massachusetts, Amherst.

 Mackenzie Marshall (she/her)

-Manager of Federal Relations
+Manager, Federal Relations

 Mackenzie “Kenzie” Marshall helps implement the organization’s work with federal policymakers and key national partners on all of Families USA’s program areas.
 Prior to joining Families USA, Marshall served as a Legislative Correspondent on Senator Maggie Hassan (D-N.H.)’s health policy team.
 Previously, she worked in Senator Patty Murray (D-WA)’s personal office, and interned for the Senate Health, Education, Labor & Pensions Committee.
 Before she started working on Capitol Hill, she served as a Peace Corps volunteer in the Philippines.
-Marshall holds a BA in International Political Economy from the University of Puget Sound and is currently pursuing a Master’s in Public Health at George Washington University.
+Marshall holds a Bachelor of Arts in International Political Economy from the University of Puget Sound and is currently pursuing a Master’s in Public Health at The George Washington University.

 Christine Nguyen

-Manager, Healthy Equity Strategies
+Manager, Health Equity Strategies

 Christine Nguyen, serves as project lead of the Health Equity Center, managing the health equity portfolio, which includes various initiatives that facilitate policy and system changes to promote equitable access to health as well as quality health and affordable health care.
 Prior to joining Families USA, Nguyen was a Policy Manager with the National Asian Pacific American Women’s Forum.
 There, she worked to elevate Asian American and Pacific Islanders (AAPI) women and girls to impact policy and drive systemic change in the United States, particularly surrounding health care access, economic inequality and reproductive rights.
-Nguyen holds an MPH in health policy from George Washington University and a BA in sociology from University of Michigan.
+Nguyen holds an MPH in health policy from The George Washington University and a Bachelor of Arts in sociology from University of Michigan.

 Mike Persley (he/him)